onqtam/headjack/docs/quotes_and_notes/skip_in_search/YT_CHANNEL.md

 - end on a high note
 - outro - end screen sales pitch - no "like/comment/sub" (ask) but redirect to another video (offer) (& discord?)

+- people should have a sense of the structure of the video and certainty where they are at with visual cues - have X chapters and show a progress like 7/X, 8/X or even have an animated progress bar?!